hguerrero/amq-examples/README.md

 * [Spring for Apache Kafka](kafka-demo): Spring application using the Spring for Apache Kafka project
 * [Quarkus Apache Kafka Extension](kafka-quarkus-producer): Quarkus application using the Kafka extension and MicroProfile messaging
 * [Quarkus Apache Kafka Streams Extension](kafka-streams-quarkus-rideshare): Quarkus application using the Kafka Streams extension and, Kogito for event processing
+* [Apicurio service registry - Avro](registry-example-avro): Quarkus application using Apache Kafka with MicroProfile Reactive Messaging with the Apicuro service registry
 <!--* [MQTT HTML Demo](mqtt-html-demo)-->

 ## System Requirements